 Dr. Rappeport remained active in advocacy and public policy matters, both in Maryland and nationally.
 After the Hinckley verdict, he was appointed in 1983 to the Maryland Governor's Task Force to Review the Insanity Defense.
 He strongly advocated retaining Maryland's American Law Institute (ALI) insanity test.
-The Task Force subsequently recommended retaining the ALI Test, but changed the burden of proof and the form of the verdict.
-The Task Force specifically rejected any proposal to restrict expert testimony by mental health professionals in cases involving the insanity defense based on "the general excellence the task force found in Maryland's forensic psychiatric examination and evaluation which in turn influences the thoroughness and quality of independent psychiatric evaluation and testimony in criminal cases" (Ref.
+The Task Force subsequently recommended retaining the ALI Test but changed the burden of proof and the form of the verdict.
+The Task Force specifically rejected any proposal to restrict expert testimony by mental health professionals in cases involving the insanity defense based on the general excellence the task force found in Maryland's forensic psychiatric examination and evaluation process (Ref.
 8, p 37).
 In 1984, the Maryland legislature passed parallel bills that retained the ALI Insanity Test based on the recommendations of the Task Force.
-Dr. Rappeport advocated for the same position when he testified before the U.S. Congress in hearings after the Hinckley verdict.9
+Dr. Rappeport advocated for the same position when he testified before the U.S. Congress in hearings after the Hinckley verdict.

 In the early 1980s, along with Nicholas Conti, LCSW-C, his long-time colleague and the administrator of the Supreme Bench of Baltimore Medical Office (the name of the court was changed in 1983 to the Circuit Court for Baltimore City), Dr. Rappeport developed Maryland's pretrial screening program for all defendants who raised questions about their competency to stand trial or about their criminal responsibility.
-10 Before the initiation of the program, such defendants were always sent to the hospital.
+Before the initiation of the program, such defendants were always sent to the hospital.
 The pretrial screening program reduced unnecessary hospitalizations, saved money, and resulted in more rapid submission of reports to the court.
 In addition, the program led to quicker hospitalization for those who were found to be acutely mentally ill.
-Mr. Conti recalled, "Jonas has a good understanding of people.
-He looked for people who thought outside the box."
+As Mr. Conti recalled, Jonas has a good understanding of people.
+He looked for people who thought outside the box.
 Dr. Rappeport and Mr. Conti received strong support from Maryland's chief judge and then visited all 23 Maryland counties to explain the program and to obtain the support of county judges and sheriffs.